 Our industrial partners include large end-users such as Airbus, BAE Systems, NNL, EDF, BP, AMEC Foster Wheeler, DSTL and Rolls-Royce together with a range of small, medium and large companies that supply equipment, technology and services to these end-users.

 Research Engineers are registered with one of our university partners (Bristol, Imperial College London, Manchester, Nottingham, Strathclyde or Warwick).
 A Research Engineer works under the guidance of both academic and industrial supervisors on useful and challenging projects and towards becoming an established career engineer.

-We have a several remaining places available in October 2017 for suitable applicants.
+We have places available for projects to start any time until October 2018 for suitable applicants.
 You should have a first or upper second class honours degree in engineering, mathematics or a physical science.
 EU and UK candidates are eligible for full funding, provided they satisfy academic and UK residency criteria.
 EU candidates will not be eligible to receive a bursary if they fail the residency criterion.